14 Simulation

 For simulation purposes, having an inexhaustible noise source guaranteed to be unexplainable by any pattern defined over any set of potential variables is helpful.
 We call this pure noise.

 There is a mathematical mechanism that can produce pure noise, noise that is immune to explanation.
 Such mechanisms are called “random number generators.”
-R offers many random number generators with different properties, which we will discuss in Lesson 15.
+R offers many random number generators with different properties, which we will discuss in Lesson sec-noise-models.
 In this Lesson, we will use the rnorm() random number generator just because rnorm() generates noise that looks generically like the residual that come from models.
 But in principle we could use others.
 We use datasim_make() to construct our data-generating simulations.
 Here is a simulation that makes two variables consisting of pure random noise.

 noise_sim <- datasim_make(